17 May Creative Ways to Relay Market Research Data to General Audiences

 Infographics are a great way to get a large amount of data across all at once in an easy-to-swallow form.
 They combine text, images and design to tell the story of your data.
 What’s more, they are easily shared through social media, which will help to amplify the messages you want to get across.

 While infographics can be a quick way to represent your data – the tools used to build infographics are not always the quickest to learn and are sometimes not the cheapest option either.

 There are plenty of great resources available to the aspiring or intermediate infographic developer such as platforms like Piktochart – combine a platform like Piktochart with graphic resources such as Flaticon for an inexpensive but professional result.

-Below are a couple examples of infographics we’ve developed through Piktochart and Flaticon in the past.
+Below is a recent example of a study infographic we’ve developed through Piktochart and Flaticon.